The Isle of Skye has been voted 4th best island in the world by National Geographic.

-The views start to get more and more impressive and we are wondering how we have missed this place by now.
-Finally, Fort William lies in front of us, the outdoor capital of UK.
-It’s pretty crowded, looking like an anthill, everyone with his points of interest.
-Some of the people ready to go hiking while others are keen to practice some water sports.
-It looks really promising but we only stop here to have some food.
+The views start to get more and more impressive and we are wondering how have we not been here before in all these years.
+Finally, Fort William lies in front of us, the outdoor capital of the UK.
+It’s pretty crowded, looking like an anthill, everyone with their own point of interest.
+Some of the people look ready to go hiking while others are keen to practice some water sports.
+It looks really promising, but we only stop here to have lunch.

 Isle of Skye – pure island happiness